Non-preemptive Scheduling in a Smart Grid Model and its Implications on Machine Minimization: Definitions and preliminaries

-\emph{Remark:} One may consider the non-preemptive DVS problem as the reference of the Grid problem.
-However, given a job set $\JS_G$ and the corresponding $\JS_D$, $\cost(\Opt_D(\JS_D))$ may not necessarily lower than $\cost(\Opt_G(\JS_G))$, where $\Opt_D$ here is the optimal algorithm for non-preemptive DVS.
-There is an instance shows the optimal cost of Grid is smaller.
+\emph{Remark:} One may consider the non-preemptive {$\dvs$} problem as the reference of the {$\grid$} problem.
+However, given a job set $\JS_G$ and the corresponding $\JS_D$, $\cost(\Opt_D(\JS_D))$ may not necessarily lower than $\cost(\Opt_G(\JS_G))$, where $\Opt_D$ here is the optimal algorithm for non-preemptive {$\dvs$}.
+There is an instance shows the optimal cost of {$\grid$} is smaller.
 The instance contains two jobs.
 One has release time 0, deadline 3, width 3 and height 1.
 The other has release time 1, deadline 2, width 1 and height 1.
-Both jobs can only schedule at their release time in Grid since their widths are the same as the lengths of their feasible intervals.
-The optimal cost of Grid is $1^\alpha + 2^\alpha + 1^\alpha = 2^\alpha + 2$.
-Whereas the optimal cost of non-preemptive DVS is $2^\alpha + 2^\alpha = 2 \cdot 2^\alpha$.
-This is because the schedule uses speed 2 and runs the longer job with time interval 1.5 and the shorter job with time interval 0.5.
-The optimal cost of Grid is lower when $\alpha > 1$.
-Therefore, it is unclear how we may use the results on non-preemptive DVS problem and so we would stick with the preemptive DVS algorithms.
+Both jobs can only schedule at their release time in {$\grid$} since their widths are the same as the lengths of their feasible intervals.
+The optimal cost of {$\grid$} is $1^\alpha + 2^\alpha + 1^\alpha = 2^\alpha + 2$.
+Whereas the optimal cost of non-preemptive {$\dvs$} is $2^\alpha + 2^\alpha = 2 \cdot 2^\alpha$.
+This is because the schedule uses speed 2 and runs the longer job with 1.5 time units and the shorter job with 0.5 time units.
+The optimal cost of {$\grid$} is lower when $\alpha > 1$.
+Therefore, it is unclear how we may use the results on non-preemptive {$\dvs$} problem and so we would stick with the preemptive {$\dvs$} algorithms.

 \runtitle{Relating to minimizing maximum cost.} The problem of minimizing maximum cost over time (min-max) has been studied before~\cite{yaw2014exact}.
-We note that there is a polynomial time reduction of the decision version of the min-max problem to that of the min-sum problem (the Grid problem we study in this paper) for a large enough $\alpha$.
+We note that there is a polynomial time reduction of the decision version of the min-max problem to that of the min-sum problem (the {$\grid$} problem we study in this paper) for a large enough $\alpha$.
 In particular, one can show that with $\alpha > (\tau-1)(2 \sum_{J \in \JS} \h(J)+1)$, the maximum load would dominate the load in other timeslots and we would be able to solve the min-max problem if we have a solution for the min-sum problem on $\alpha$.

 On the other hand, minimizing the maximum cost does not necessarily minimize the total cost.
 For example, consider an input of three jobs $J_1$, $J_2$ and $J_3$ where $\interval(J_1) = [0, 2^\alpha)$, $\h(J_1) = 1$, $\w(J_1) = 2^\alpha$; $\interval(J_2) = [2^\alpha, 2^\alpha+1)$, $\h(J_2) = 3$, $\w(J_2) = 1$; and $\interval(J_3) = [0, 2^{\alpha+1})$, $\h(J_3) = 1$, $\w(J_3) = 2^\alpha$.
 Note that only $J_3$ has flexibility where it can be scheduled.
 To minimize the maximum cost over time, we would schedule $J_3$ to start at time $0$ and achieve a maximum load of $3$.
 This gives a total cost of $2^\alpha \cdot 2^\alpha + 3^\alpha = 4^\alpha + 3^\alpha$.
 However, to minimize the total cost, we would schedule $J_3$ to start at time $2^\alpha$ giving a total cost of $2^\alpha + 4^\alpha + (2^\alpha - 1) = 4^\alpha + 2^{\alpha+1} - 1$, which is smaller than $4^\alpha + 3^\alpha$ when $\alpha > 1$.